jadecobra/python_tdd_exercises/source/exceptions/AttributeError/AttributeError_w_classes.rst

 .. meta::
   :description:
     AttributeError with objects in the attribute_error project (uv run pytest-watcher, src/attribute_error/__init__.py).
 Continues test_attribute_error.py after variables and functions. test_attribute_error_w_class_attributes turns a function stub into class AnObject(object) with attribute_00–attribute_09 chained from function_09(); mix AnObject.attr (type object has no attribute) and AnObject().attr ('AnObject' object has no attribute).
 Representative errors: module 'src.attribute_error' has no attribute 'AnObject', 'function' object has no attribute 'attribute_00', SyntaxError 'return' outside function, then class vs instance AttributeError (Did you mean: 'attribute_00' on some Pythons). test_attribute_error_w_class_methods: method_00 = attribute_09 then def; NameError name 'attribute_09'/'self' is not defined; TypeError AnObject.method_00() missing 1 required positional argument: 'self' until AnObject().method_00(); methods 01–09 on the instance.
-Review: a variable in a class, a function in a class (method), and a class in a module are attributes.
+Review: a variable in an object, a function in an object (method), and a class in a module are attributes.
 Prepares for catching AttributeError.
 Jacob Itegboje Pumping Python TDD.
   :keywords:
     Jacob Itegboje, Pumping Python, AttributeError with objects, python AttributeError class attribute, type object 'AnObject' has no attribute, 'AnObject' object has no attribute, Did you mean attribute_00, SyntaxError return outside function, NameError name 'self' is not defined, TypeError missing 1 required positional argument self, AnObject.attribute_00, AnObject().method_00, src.attribute_error.AnObject, class in module is attribute, method is attribute of class, test_attribute_error_w_class_attributes, test_attribute_error_w_class_methods, uv run pytest-watcher, remove the commented lines, red green refactor class, src/attribute_error/__init__.py, Pumping Python exceptions AttributeError objects